origamimagiro/flat-folder/README.md

       Alternatively, `e` properly overlaps a crease edge `e2` that is not folded in the folding (has assignment `F`), and we let `f3` be the face adjacent to `e2` that lies on the same side of `s` in the folding as `f1` and `f2`.
-      There are are three variables associated with such a constraint:
+      There are three variables associated with such a constraint:

         - `[f1, f2]`, `[f1, f3]`, `[f2, f3]`
         - Out of the $2^3 = 8$ possible assignments of these variables, only
           4 of them are valid (avoid intersection).
-        - There are at most $O(n^2)$ taco-taco constraints.
+        - There are at most $O(n^2)$ taco-tortilla constraints.

     - **Tortilla-Tortilla:** A tortilla-tortilla constraint occurs when two crease edges `[e1, e2]` (has assignment `F`) of the crease pattern properly